 Situation in DRC and the Great Lakes region – Pascal Canfin’s trip to New York (July 25, 2013)

-Minister delegate for development Pascal Canfin will attend a UN Security Council meeting in New York on July 25 on the situation in the Democratic Republic of Congo and the Great Lakes region.
+Minister delegate for development Pascal Canfin attended a UN Security Council meeting in New York on July 25 on the situation in the Democratic Republic of Congo and the Great Lakes region.

-This meeting, which will also be attended by UN secretary-general Ban Ki-moon and chaired by U.S. secretary of state John Kerry, coincides with the July 14th resumption of fighting between the M23 rebel movement and regular forces in the eastern DRC.
-Other participants include the secretary-general’s special envoy for the Great Lakes, Mary Robinson; World Bank president Jim Yong Kim; African Union Commission chairperson Nkosazana Dlamini-Zuma; and foreign ministers from the region (DRC, Rwanda, Burundi, Uganda).
+This meeting, which was also attended by UN secretary-general Ban Ki-moon and chaired by U.S. secretary of state John Kerry, coincided with the July 14th resumption of fighting between the M23 rebel movement and regular forces in the eastern DRC.
+Other participants included the secretary-general’s special envoy for the Great Lakes, Mary Robinson; World Bank president Jim Yong Kim; African Union Commission chairperson Nkosazana Dlamini-Zuma; and foreign ministers from the region (DRC, Rwanda, Burundi, Uganda).

-Mr. Canfin will also underscore our support for the swift implementation of the MONUSCO intervention brigade to neutralize and disarm armed groups in accordance with the terms of Security Council resolution 2098.
-Finally, the minister delegate will stress the urgency of any implementation measures to end the violence, notably the sexual violence against women and young girls, perpetrated frequently and with impunity by both the M23 and the DRC’s armed forces.
+Mr. Canfin also underscored our support for the swift implementation of the MONUSCO intervention brigade to neutralize and disarm armed groups in accordance with the terms of Security Council resolution 2098.
+Finally, the minister delegate stressed the urgency of any implementation measures to end the violence, notably the sexual violence against women and young girls, perpetrated frequently and with impunity by both the M23 and the DRC’s armed forces.